tray3j/finmodel_dev/DEVELOPMENT.md

 The set of future or predicted inputs to a model are *assumptions*, as they are what we assume may happen in some other version of reality.

 The last flavor of data relevant to modeling are *metrics*.
-These are Usually ratios of different actuals, such as revenue per sales rep or days of sales outstanding.
+These are usually ratios of different actuals, such as revenue per sales rep or days of sales outstanding.

 ## Motivation